Use the Matrix visual in Power BI

-With the Matrix visual feature, you can create matrix visuals (sometimes also referred to as tables) in Power BI Desktop reports and cross-highlight elements within the matrix with other visuals.
+With the Matrix visual feature, you can create matrix visuals (sometimes also referred to as tables) in Power BI Desktop and Power BI service reports and cross-highlight elements within the matrix with other visuals.
 In addition, you can select rows, columns, and even individual cells and cross-highlight.
+Individual cells and multiple cell selections can by copied and pasted into other applications.
 Lastly, to make better use of layout space, the matrix visual supports a stepped layout.

 There are many features associated with the matrix, and we'll go through them in the following sections of this article.

-Beginning with the July 2017 release of Power BI Desktop, matrix and table visuals reflect styling (including colors) from the applied Report Theme.
+Both matrix and table visuals reflect styling (including colors) from the applied Report Theme.
 These may not be the colors you expect for your matrix visual, which you can change in your Report Theme configuration.
-See Use Report Themes in Power BI Desktop for more information about themes.
+For more information, see Use Report Themes in Power BI Desktop for more information about themes.

 Understanding how Power BI calculates totals